webshop-tech/integration-for-billingo-fluentcart/README.md

 2. A payment status changes to paid

 The invoice will be:
-- Generated on Számlázz.hu with your configured settings
+- Generated on Billingo with your configured settings
 - Stored in the database with order reference
 - Available for download